gSchool/stoplight-event-exercise/README.md

 ## Part 1

-Add JavaScript DOM event listeners to toggle the on/off state of three bulbs.
+Add DOM event listeners to toggle the on/off state of three bulbs.

 - When a user clicks on the "Stop" button, the top bulb should turn `red`.
 - When a user clicks on the "Slow" button, the middle bulb should turn `orange`.